 - Students will develop skills in collaboration through the provision of opportunities for cross‐disciplinary teaching, student projects, and coalitional community projects.

 - Each student will work with an advisor associated with the certificate to help plan a program of study that is both intellectually coherent and linked to that student’s research.
 In addition, the Advisor will work with each student at the end of their program to develop a short public presentation (capstone) linking the learning goals, courses and the student’s research.

-- A completed Graduate Certificate Program application.
+- A completed SQS Graduate Certificate Application Form in Catalyst.

 - Identification of a certificate advisor from among the affiliate faculty, with a written commitment from the advisor, as indicated via signature.

-- Curriculum Vita.
+- Submission of your Curriculum Vita.

 - 20 student credit hours, numbered at the 400 level and above from the list of approved courses (At least 15 of these credits must be from graded courses and at least 9 of the credits must be at the 500 level or above).
 A minimum 3.0 grade is required for all courses taken to satisfy the certificate requirements.

 - Successful completion of GWSS 464/564 with a minimum 3.0 grade.

 - Public capstone presentation at the completion of the certificate, completed in consultation with your advisor.